SamarthJain77/cryptonite_taskphase_samarth/Pondering_Paths.md

     - Syntax: `cd <path_to_directory>`
     - Example:
     ```bash
-    hacker@dojo:~$ cd /some/new/directory
+    hacker@paths~position-elsewhere:~$ cd /some/new/directory
-    hacker@dojo:/some/new/directory$ cd /some/new/directory
+    hacker@paths~position-elsewhere:/some/new/directory$ cd /some/new/directory
     ```

 2. **Navigating to the Specified Directory:**: